dmbarbour/glas/docs/GlasProg.md

 Annotations can transparently guide use of content-addressed storage for large data.
 The actual transition to content-addressed storage may be transparently handled by a garbage collector.
 Access to representation details may be available through reflection APIs but should not be primitive or pervasive.

-## Rough Sketch
+## Misc Thoughts

-The environment of handlers and registers provided to a procedure is implicit, but we'll need primitives to extend this environment.

-We can support expressions and macros, and we could feasibly support a little compile-time lambda calculus with macros that generate expressions.
+The initial environment model will be kept simple - a static, hierarchical structure of names.

 It seems convenient to model extension of this environment in terms of introducing 'stack objects' under a given name, conflating declaration of local registers, handlers, and hierarchical objects.
 We should be able to override methods or hierarchical components when declaring stack objects.

-We won't worry about unifying the glas namespace and the tacit environment of handlers and registers.
-The two have very different design constraints due to relative sizes.
-But we can consider an eventual extension for embedding hierarchical namespaces as a way to express a set of methods for stack objects.

-The glas program operates on a tacit environment via names.
-The environment consists of named effects handlers and a collection of named registers.
-A program may translate a subprogram's view of this environment, and may introduce local registers and effects handlers in scope of a subprogram.

-The initial environment model will be kept simple - a static, hierarchical structure of names.
-The environment is static, but we may introduce logical registers for efficient, indexed operations similar to operation on a slice of an array.

-Our runtime may support use of linear or abstract data types, but we can design our APIs to mostly hide this, e.g. operating instead on volumes of abstract, linear types.
-For example, instead of passing a linear file handle around as a first-class value, we pass a variable space to the file API, and the file API may include a specific 'file.move' operation that operates on a pair of abstract register name prefixes.
-Alternatively, extracting or binding an abstract, linear file object could be a specialized file API, with most file operations operating on a bound file.
+Our runtime may support use of linear or abstract data types, but we can design our APIs to mostly hide this, instead favoring 'abstract' volumes of registers held by the client and explicit 'move' operations.

-Every call to a function or effects handler may require a 'translation' argument to scope the callee's access to the caller's environment independent of other AST arguments for the call.
-The translation argument should be a proper AST, though it might start as a simple wrapper over a map from prefix to prefix.
-It should be feasible to represent a call target as an inline definition, though in most cases we reference another definition.

-There is no built-in concept of expressions or return values.
-However, there may be conventions for assigning a 'result' (or 'result.\*') with the output of a program.
-This result would be translated into the caller's environment.

 Registers must have an initial state.
-It may be convenient to allow registers to have an 'empty' or 'undefined' state as a convention, distinct from a zero state.
-Or we could simply assume a default zero state unless the register is explicitly assigned before first being read.
-It isn't clear to me which of these is a better design, though a notion of 'empty' might be a better fit for linear operations such as 'moving' data.

-Idea: We could extend registers to always be a list of values, with empty vs. singleton option type being common, but a queue/stack/vector also being a common view.
-In the latter case, perhaps operations modifying a register tend to apply to all elements in the register.
-This would support something closer to array processing languages.
-I'm uncertain this is a good direction to pursue.

-We can restrict some effects via scoping of handlers, but we'll more generally rely on annotations to control effects used by subprograms.
-Annotations can restrict types held in registers, use of non-tail recursion, restrict some registers to read-only, etc..
-This also ties into the notion of restricting direct use of APIs to trusted volumes of code.

-Coroutines will be fork-join to keep them simple.
-A highly concurrent program must be written by composing coroutines the same way we'd normally compose operations sequentially.
-We'll support 'atomic' sections that isolate and control a subset of coroutines.

-I expect we'll want simple AST models akin to DSLs for composable conditions ('and', 'or', 'eq', 'gt', etc.) and similar for composable indexing on state.
+Perhaps an explicit 'undefined' state, distinct from containing a zero value.

 ## Proposed Primitives